 Liver is packed full of vitamins A and B and contains other essential minerals.
 In small quantities, it is not only safe for cats to eat liver, but it is considered good for them.
 However, the vitamin content in liver can also cause harm to your cat.

-Vitamin A toxicity can cause damage and malformation of the bones.
-In very rare circumstances, it can even prove fatal to your cat.
-What’s more, liver is rich and has high-fat content so it should only be fed in moderation and not at every meal.
+Vitamin A toxicity can cause lethargy, weight loss, skin problems in the neck and front limbs, constipation, a dull coat, and in extreme cases, malformation of the bones, which can be seen as painful movements and abnormalities in posture.
+In very rare circumstances, it can even be fatal to your cat.
+Liver is rich and has high-fat content so it should only be fed in moderation and not at every meal.
 Give your cat a small amount of liver as a treat, on occasion.